nolan4/DRL-Pfizer-drone-tracking/README.md

 __________________________________________________________

-Approach from 10k ft. above:
+10k ft. overview:

-My network is a basic centernet head on top of a resnet18 backbone.
+This repo trains a basic centernet head on top of a resnet18 backbone to detect drones in frames collected from the Drone Racing League (DRL) simulator.
 I use the delta between frames (event frames) to help the network learn what to focus on.

 ![Combined Output](combined.png)